just-the-docs/just-the-docs/docs/ui-components/code.md

 enable_copy_code_button: true
 ```

 Note that this feature requires JavaScript; if JavaScript is disabled in the browser, this feature will not work.
+In addition, the page must be viewed in a secure context (such as over HTTPS) otherwise the copy button [will not work](https://github.com/just-the-docs/just-the-docs/issues/1202).